...Highlights: great macro life/ marine diversity...

 You can put this achievement into some kind of perspective when one compares that number with, for example, the less than 700 in the whole of Thailand.
 His technique of cataloguing fish species at that time was to catch them with a small net; if only he'd had scuba equipment or a liveaboard dive boat!

-The eponymous Ambon scorpionfish is one of the rare creatures that can be found here with some frequency.
+The eponymous Ambon scorpionfish is one of the rare creatures that divers find here with some frequency.
 This incredible critter comes in shades of pink, green, brown yellow or red, with variable skin flaps and filaments; but is characterised by its very long growths above each eye.

 Also a rare find anywhere are Halimeda ghostpipefish.
 This cryptic creature has green-grey rounded fin lobes resembling leaf-like segments of Halimeda algae, where they shelter in pairs or solitarily.
 To spot this one, look closely at anything that resembles a twig!